waltligon/orangefs/doc/code-tree.md

 ## Out-of-tree builds

-Some of the developers are really fond of out-of-tree builds, while others aren't.
-Basically the idea is to perform the build in a separate directory so that the output from the build process doesn't clutter up the source tree.
+Some of the developers are really fond of out-of-tree builds, while others aren’t.
+Basically the idea is to perform the build in a separate directory so that the output from the build process doesn’t clutter up the source tree.

 This can be done by executing `configure` from a separate directory.
 For